Brightwater WWTP Project, Washington, United States of America

 Brightwater tunnel (BT) project background

-The population of the Puget Sound region has more than doubled in the last 40 years and projections of the continued growth indicated that, by 2010, the King County wastewater treatment system would have insufficient capacity.
+The population of the Puget Sound region has more than doubled in the last 40 years and projections of the continued growth indicated that the King County wastewater treatment system would have insufficient capacity by 2010.

 This ultimately led to the selection of the Route 9 site for the planned facility in December 2003 near Woodinville, with an associated conveyance pipeline along the border of King and Snohomish counties and an outfall off Point Wells.

-With adequate wastewater treatment widely seen as one of the key factors in regional sustainable economic development, in 2004, the Puget Sound Regional Council placed Brightwater on its top ten list of priority projects.
+With adequate wastewater treatment widely seen as one of the key factors in regional sustainable economic development, the Puget Sound Regional Council placed Brightwater on its top ten list of priority projects in 2004.

 After a comprehensive series of environmental impact assessments and an extensive programme of public consultation, this site selection was formally reaffirmed in July 2005 and preliminary work began four months later.